iotaledger/wallet.rs/docs/docs/specs/README.md

     <td>&#10008;</td>
     <td>boolean</td>
     <td>
       Skips write to the database.
 This will be useful if a user wants to scan the Tangle for further addresses to find balance.
-See the
-      <a href="https://docs.iota.org/docs/wallets/0.1/trinity/how-to-guides/perform-a-snapshot-transition">snapshot transition</a> feature provided by Trinity.
+You can find more details in the [snapshot transition feature](https://docs.iota.org/docs/wallets/0.1/trinity/how-to-guides/perform-a-snapshot-transition") provided by Trinity.
     </td>
   </tr>
   <tr>